Welcome to the Experiment Tree Nodes Tooling Reference Guide.

 You could combine Repeat Nodes and Branch Nodes so that only those participants who don't meet certain criteria, for example don't score highly enough, will repeat the trials until they pass the test and can move onto the next part of your experiment.

-NOTE: In order for the Repeat node to work correctly in combination with the Branch node, you would need to make sure that the score is reset before each repeated time that participants complete the task.
+NOTE: In order for the Repeat node to work correctly in combination with the Branch node, you would need to make sure that the score is reset before each time that participants complete the task.
 This way, for every repeat, they would have a new score based on which they will be branched - independently of their previous score.
 To achieve this, you would need to add a Set Field on Start component to the task that ought to be repeated.
 Simply set the value to zero at the beginning of your task, so that it starts from scratch every time.

 Switch Nodes are orange with a icon in the top left corner.